 In this experiment, a vimentin filament is tethered between two optically trapped beads.
 We can obtain the force-distance curve and determine the mechanical properties of the microtubule by simultaneously stretching the filament and measuring the force and the extension.

-The measured data in Figure 1 show the extension of a vimentin intermediate filament.
+The measured data in Figures 1 and 2 show the extension of a vimentin intermediate filament.
 The force-distance curve is measured while stretching and relaxing the intermediate filament at a slow speed, allowing for structural equilibrium.
 The retraction curve shows clear hysteresis due to the remodeling of the vimentin filament under high tension.
 Simultaneous confocal fluorescence imaging of the vimentin filament is used to resolve this intra-molecular remodeling.

 Combining optical tweezers with simultaneous fluorescence measurements allows correlating the mechanical properties of the microtubule with local information.